Field Notes

 This is what makes a panel actually triangulate.
 The questions distribute the evaluation.
 The scoring discipline keeps the evaluations independent.
 The debrief uses the data instead of replacing it.

-How async screening changes the panel question set
+How one-way screening changes the panel question set

-First, the technical-depth questions (1-4) can run in async.
-Each candidate records answers to the same questions, AI Match scores them on technical signal, and the live panel inherits a pre-scored shortlist instead of running these cold.
-The live panel then probes deeper on the criteria the screening already filtered for.
-Truffle Candidate Shorts compress each candidate’s screening answers into 30-second reviewable clips before the live round.
+First, the technical-depth questions (1-4) can move to a one-way interview candidates record on their own time.
+Each candidate answers the same questions, AI Match scores the responses against your criteria, and the live panel inherits a pre-scored shortlist instead of running these questions cold.
+The live panel then spends its time probing deeper on what the screening already surfaced.
+Truffle Candidate Shorts compress each candidate’s screening answers into 30-second reviewable clips, so panelists walk in already knowing where to dig.

-Second, the stakeholder-communication questions (5-7) often work better live because the candidate’s adjustments to the room are part of the signal.
+Second, the stakeholder-communication questions (5-7) usually work better live, because how a candidate adjusts to the room in real time is part of the signal.
 Keep these in the panel.

-The panel session shrinks from 60 minutes covering everything to 30-45 minutes covering what only a panel can cover.
-The candidate experience improves.
+The panel session shrinks from 60 minutes covering everything cold to 30-45 minutes covering what only a live room can cover.
+The candidate experience improves, since fewer people means less scheduling back-and-forth for them too.
 The signal density goes up.
-The four-criteria triangulation still happens — just across two stages instead of one.
+The four-criteria triangulation still happens, just across two stages instead of one, and a small team gets it without needing five people free at the same time.

 Frequently asked questions about panel interview questions